ritikraj07/AlphaHealth/README.md

 ## Security & validation notes

-AlphaHealth already includes several security measures (from packages in `package.json`), and I recommend the following checklist to keep the app secure and production ready:
+PharmaPrime already includes several security measures (from packages in `package.json`), and I recommend the following checklist to keep the app secure and production ready:

 * [x] `helmet` for HTTP headers (already in `package.json`)
 * [x] CORS configured (use a strict origin whitelist for production)